BarrelStrength/Craft-Sprout-Translations/README.md

 3. Update the file to include your translations
 4. Copy your new translation file to your `sproutforms/translations` folder.

-To translate an item into your language, update the data
+To translate an item into your language, update the second phrase in the array of data to your language:

 **en_us.php**